 Hiking in Whitehorse

 Kluane National Park and Reserve.
-The Kluane National Park and Reserve, about 170 km (100 mi) west of Whitehorse, has millions of acres for hiking.
-This is a completely roadless wilderness, with so many mountains over 14,000 feet that they haven't even bothered to name most of them, along with hundreds of glaciers.
-Together with the neighboring Wrangell-St. Elias National Park in Alaska and a couple smaller parks, this is the largest protected wilderness on the entire continent.
-The Visitor Center has a few short guided hikes, and it's easy to book flightseeing into the park in Haines Junction.
-Visitor Center, 119 Logan St., Haines Junction, YT, Y0B 1L0.
+About 170 km (100 miles) west of Whitehorse, the reserve has millions of acres for hiking.
+This is a completely roadless wilderness, with hundreds of glaciers and so many mountains more than 14,000 feet high that most of them haven't been named yet.
+Kluane, the neighboring Wrangell–St. Elias National Park in Alaska, and a few smaller parks, constitute the largest protected wilderness in all North America.
+The staff at the Haines Junction visitor center can provide hiking, flightseeing, and other information.
+Visitor center, 119 Logan St., Haines Junction, YT, Y0B 1L0.
 867/634–7207.